stqqrm/bex.vim/README.md

 ## Todo

-* Add support for unpacking/packing .zip, .rar, .7z and .tar.
+* Add support for reading/writing archived directories, .zip, .rar, .7z and .tar.
+(Feature will enable if binaries are found in $PATH)